-So where should you focus your efforts?
-I asked 10 CRO experts, including HawkSEM’s in-house team, to weigh in on what’s working for marketers now.
+So, where should you focus your efforts?
+We asked a handful of CRO experts, including HawkSEM’s in-house team, to weigh in on what’s working for marketers now.

-In this article, we’ll cover 11 conversion optimization trends and share real-life examples to help you drive more qualified traffic, boost conversion rates, and generate more revenue.
+In this article, we’ll cover the top conversion optimization trends and share real-life examples to help you drive more qualified traffic, boost conversion rates, and generate more revenue.

 Why conversion rate optimization trends matter for marketers